 You Don’t Have To Be A Genius

 Choosing a career path in the tech industry can be intimidating because it is assumed that only the most intelligent people are successful.
 On the contrary, you don’t have to be a genius to thrive in the tech industry.
-Successful tech employees are talented but they also have a variety of soft skills and emotional intelligence in order to do well.
+Successful tech employees are talented and they have a variety of soft skills and high levels of emotional intelligence in them.
 This myth can also lead individuals to think that the tech world is too advanced for them and that pursuing a career in tech will be too challenging.
 Be sure to give the tech industry a chance before you decide that it’s not for you.

 You Don’t Need A Lot of Money To Learn Tech Skills